 To achieve the degree of independence necessary to effectively carry out responsibilities, the Head of GIA has direct and unrestricted access to the Board and Executive Management, and has an independent reporting line to the Chairs of the GAC and DAC.
-From 1st July 2022, the HIA reports administratively to the Group CEO Designate.
+The HIA reports administratively, via a dotted line, to the Group CEO Designate.
 The GAC and DAC Chairs will provide feedback to the Group CEO Designate regarding the performance of the HIA in accordance with this Charter for consideration as part of the HIA's performance management.